 Reducing Financial Stress

 It’s a new year with new opportunities.
-The farm economy continues to struggle but now is a good time to do some number-crunching and rebalance your balance sheets before the financial stress becomes too overwhelming.
+Now is a good time to do some number-crunching and rebalance your balance sheets before any financial stress becomes too overwhelming.

 Jase Wagner is the chief financial officer at Compeer Financial.
 He says the first thing is to organize your data in a way so you can understand your cost of production.